 Returning to school after a break?

 Delaware County Community College offers many support services designed to assist non-traditional students’ return to school.
 New Student Orientation helps you with the transition to college.
 To make your schedule fit your life, search our course schedule for classes that meet during the day, evening and on weekends as well as Online and Hybrid Learning classes.

 The College’s New Choices Career Development Program is a free service that helps single parents, displaced homemakers and individuals in transition achieve economic security and self-sufficiency.
-Our Adult Basic Education (ABE) and General Educational Development (GED) programs teach you basic academic, job and life skills so you are ready for higher education, training programs and/or a job.

 Read success stories from some of our non-traditional students.